Download eBooks & Wiring Diagrams (FREE)

 The view of Fuego Volcano from Acatenango Volcano basecamp

-The time it takes to hike Acatenango volcano depends entirely on your abilities.
-But most people will be able to reach Acatenango’s basecamp area in 4-5 hours from the trailhead.
+The time it takes to hike up Acatenango volcano depends entirely on your abilities.
+But most people will be able to reach Acatenangoโ€™s basecamp area in 4-5 hours from the trailhead.

-Is Volcano Acatenango active?
+Is Volcano Acatenango Active?

 No, Acatenango volcano is a dormant and safe volcano to climb.
 Every day, hundreds of hikers are hiking and summiting Acatenango.
-But it is Acatenango’s sister, Fuego Volcano, that is still very active and continuously erupting.
+But it is Acatenangoโ€™s sister, Fuego Volcano, that is still very active and continuously erupting.

-Acatenango last erupted in 1928, and has been dormant since.
-But Acatenango’s neighbor volcano, Fuego, is continuously erupting.
+Acatenango last erupted in 1928 and has been dormant since.
+But Acatenangoโ€™s neighbor volcano, Fuego, is continuously erupting.
 The last major eruption was in 2018, killing hundreds of people who lived in the villages below.

-What Is The Best Time To Hike Acatenango?
+What Is the Best Time To Hike Acatenango?

 In Antigua, there is a 6-month dry season from November to April.
 After April, the rainy season arrives from May to October.

-Because of the climate, the best time to hike is during Antigua’s dry season.
-But the climate on Acatenango can differ greatly than down in Antigua and there are no guarantees of great climbing weather no matter when you go.
+Because of the climate, the best time to hike is during Antiguaโ€™s dry season.
+But the climate on Acatenango can differ greatly from down in Antigua, and there are no guarantees of great climbing weather no matter when you go.

 Is It Safe To Hike Acatenango Volcano?

-Though there is always a chance of a major eruption from Fuego Volcano, the chance is small and hundreds of hikers are hiking through Acatenango and Fuego daily.
+Though there is always a chance of a major eruption from Fuego Volcano, the chance is small, and hundreds of hikers are hiking through Acatenango and Fuego daily.

-However, there have been reports of theft at campsites when hikers leave their tents unattended to hike Acatenango’s summit.
-This is one of the major reasons why we suggest going with a tour group, as opposed to hiking Acatenango yourself.
+However, there have been reports of theft at campsites when hikers leave their tents unattended to hike Acatenangoโ€™s summit.
+This is one of the major reasons we suggest going with a tour group instead of hiking Acatenango yourself.
 But we have also heard of many people hiking Acatenango safely by themselves.

 How Much Does It Cost To Hike Acatenango